CyphrRiot/glyphriot/README.md

 - --all (print index, word, 4‑glyph code; paged on TTY by default; use --pager=false to disable)
 - --glyph-sep SEP (insert a visible separator between glyphs in output; decoding strips it)
 - --phrase-only (when decoding glyphs, print only the recovered phrase)

+## Custom list validation

+If you use --list-file, your file must meet these rules:

+- UTF‑8 encoded (a UTF‑8 BOM is accepted and stripped automatically)
+- Exactly 2048 non‑empty lines (one word per line)
+- Whitespace is trimmed; words are treated case‑insensitively (lowercased)
+- Duplicate words are rejected with a clear error
+- Newlines are normalized (CRLF and CR are handled)

 ## Decoding